 The last inequality comes from applying (\textbf{3-connectedness}) on all $u_i$ and observing that there is no unary node directly above any $u_i$ for $i \geq 1$.
 Thus, (\textbf{2-connectedness}) holds for all binary nodes in $S$.
 Now for leaves in $S$, if it is at the end of a chain of unary nodes, then by (\textbf{Normality}), the first node of the chain must be the right child of a binary node, and then (\textbf{3-connectedness}) implies that there is at most 0 unary nodes in the chain, which is impossible.
 Therefore, every leaf in $S$ is a child of a binary node, in which case (\textbf{2-connectedness}) holds.

-Applying (\textbf{2-connectedness}) to the first binary node of $S$, we have $\leaf(S) - \unary(S) > 0$.
-Let $S^+$ be the unary binary tree that starts with $\leaf(S) - \unary(S) + 1$ unary nodes, followed by a binary node $u_+$ whose left child is a leaf and whose right sub-tree is $S$.
+Applying (\textbf{2-connectedness}) to the first binary node of $S$, we have $\excess(S) > 0$.
+Let $S^+$ be the unary-binary tree that starts with $\excess(S) + 1$ unary nodes, then a binary node $u_+$ with a leaf as left child and $S$ as right sub-tree.
 By construction, $S^+$ satisfies (\textbf{Linearity}) in Proposition~\ref{prop:chara-conn-lambda}.
 We also check that (\textbf{2-connectedness}) holds for $u_+$ and the new added leaf.
 By Proposition~\ref{prop:chara-conn-lambda}, we thus conclude that $S^+ \in \skl^{(2)}$, meaning that $\syndiag(S^+)$ is 2-connected.